vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/006_aditiH/03_sutrAmANaM_pRthivIm.md

 <details><summary>Griffith</summary>

-7.6.3    Sinless may we ascend, for weal, the vessel, r...
-7.6.3    Sinless may we ascend, for weal, the vessel, r...
+Sinless may we ascend, for weal, the vessel, rowed with good oars, divine, that never leaketh,
-Name: Comment, dtype: object
+Earth, our strong guard, incomparable Heaven, Aditi wisely leading, well protecting.
 </details>

 <details><summary>पदपाठः</summary>